- Originally came across this video here ‘What Management by Objectives Does Wrong & Hoshin Kanri Does Right.’

 - LUCK – somehow we got lucky and achieved the needed results.
 The chance of the luck lasting is rather small.
 The chance of sliding into Death & Stagnation is rather high.

 - WASTE – the process and process knowledge is strong although we are not achieving the results…this is waste.

 No Results With No Known Process

-- DEATH & STAGNATION – really nothing is happening and the people + teams are scrambling achieving frustration and confusion.
+- DEATH & STAGNATION – nothing is happening, and the people + teams are scrambling, producing frustration and confusion.